Fundamental Limitations in Sequential Prediction and Recursive Algorithms: $\mathcal{L}_{p}$ Bounds via an Entropic Analysis: Introduction

 The remainder of the paper is organized as follows.
 Section~II introduces the technical preliminaries.
 In Section~III, we introduce the fundamental $\mathcal{L}_{p}$ bounds in sequential prediction.
 Section~IV presents the fundamental $\mathcal{L}_{p}$ bounds in recursive algorithms.
 Concluding remarks are given in Section~V.

 Note that special cases (for $p=2$ and $p=\infty$; see Section~III) of the prediction bounds have been presented in our previous papers \cite{FangITW19} and \cite{FangMLSP19}, while this paper provides a unifying framework for $p \geq 1$.
 On the other hand, the recursive algorithm bounds (see Section~IV) did not appear in \cite{FangITW19} or \cite{FangMLSP19}, although the special cases for $p=2$ and $p=\infty$ have been included without proofs in their updated arXiv versions \cite{FangITW19arxiv} and \cite{fang2019generic}.
+Note also that due to lack of space, discussions on the relation to the Kolmogorov--Szeg\"o formula are not included and may be found in \cite{FangCISS20arxiv}.